 The City's drinking water is supplied from the Perth Integrated Water Supply System that draws from both surface and groundwater sources.
-Up to 60% of Perth's water supply is extracted from the Gnangara Mound, an aquifer that flows beneath the City of Joondalup and extends from Gingin in the north to the Swan River in the south.
-The City's water supply is 100% treated groundwater.
+Up to 80% of Perth's water supply is extracted from the Gnangara Mound, an aquifer that flows beneath the City of Joondalup and extends from Gingin in the north to the Swan River in the south.
+Due to low dam levels, the City's current water supply is 100% treated groundwater, however, ordinarily, it may be a mixture of both surface and groundwater resources.